education.vic.gov.au

 Statutory declarations

-A statutory declaration is a written statement that a person signs and declares to be true and correct before an authorised witness.
-By signing it, the person agrees that the information in it is true, and the person can be charged with a criminal offence if the information is false.
+A person signs and declares the contents of a statutory declaration to be true and correct before an authorised witness.
+By signing it, the person agrees that the information is true, and the person can be charged with a criminal offence if the information is false.

 The Oaths and Affirmations Act 2018 provides that statutory declarations may only be witnessed by certain categories of persons.
 A list of the prescribed categories of witnesses is set out on the Department of Justice and Community Safety website (refer to the Resources tab).